tylergaw/tylergaw.com/src/blog/ios-16-avif-fix.md

 Re-encode any AVIF images.
 For me, this meant; tracking down original images and graphics in Figma, exporting has PNG or JPG, then converting those to AVIF using [Squoosh](https://squoosh.app/).
 Once I did that, AVIF images loaded and displayed as expected.

 I had trouble finding details on this.
-What led me to even try re-encoding was [Jen Simmon's comment](https://github.com/Fyrd/caniuse/issues/6505#issuecomment-1289471190) on a related issue:
+What led me to even try re-encoding was [Jen Simmons' comment](https://github.com/Fyrd/caniuse/issues/6505#issuecomment-1289471190) on a related issue:

 > Please do create new images for your tests.
 The specs for AVIF changed since the early days.
 Image encoders have been updated — including in Sept 2022, when AVIF bugs in several of the common encoders were found.